It is also present in an individual without any kind of deformity in the auditory nerve, middle, external or inner ear.

 Most of the tinnitus patients face different kinds of speech comprehension difficulties in a noisy or quiet environment.

-These speech difficulties result in gradual changes in a person’s communication which impact the quality of his life.
+These speech difficulties result in gradual changes in a person’s communication which impacts the quality of his life.

 The primary goal of the application of sound with the help of hearing machines is to reinstitute the accessibility of speech.